AI Use Statement

 A Note on Ethical Considerations

 I recognise the serious ethical concerns surrounding AI, particularly the use of writers', musicians', and visual artists' work in training models without consent.
 It's an uncomfortable co-existence.
 These tools are now widely used despite the unresolved ethical questions around their origins.
 I use them pragmatically while still investing in human creators, for example requesting particular novels for my library, and buying vinyl albums and audiobooks to listen to.
+I’m saving to buy a limited edition print from one of my favourite photographers one day, too.
+My point - the arts are not completely lost by all of this.
+We still seek human work most of the time.

 Morgan x